 Though this has been a turbulent and challenging year for all students, as well as families across the nation, the positive also exists—and these students captured those brighter moments.
 In the New Year, our panel of accomplished judges selected four award winning photographs and two honorable mentions.
 All of our finalists will each receive an 11 x 14 print of their photo, courtesy of Colortek of Boston.
 Hunt’s Photo and Video generously donated prizes for the winners: the first place winner will be awarded a brand new Olympus mirrorless camera; the second place winner will be awarded a $50 gift card; and our two 3rd place winners will each be awarded one free voucher for an online photography class.

 We would like to thank our judges for lending time and expertise to this contest, as well as Artists For Humanity for their support and guidance developing this contest, and for helping to spread the word.
 Most of all, we’d like to thank all the students who entered this contest, for sharing HOPEful snapshots of their lives with us—reminding us that the positive and HOPE always exists around us, even in challenging times.
 We are excited to share the winning photographs with you in this blog post.
-You can also view these photographs, as well as those of the other contest finalists (not included here), on our contest webpage.

 1st place: Alexander Blasberg